riannevg/arminas-travel/_hotelposts/fiestacoral.md

 ### Introduction
-Overlooking the turquoise waters of the Caribbean, Grand Fiesta Americana Grand Coral Beach Cancún embodies timeless elegance and Mexican hospitality at its finest.
+Overlooking the turquoise waters of the Caribbean, Grand Fiesta Americana Coral Beach Cancún embodies timeless elegance and Mexican hospitality at its finest.
 A landmark of luxury in Cancún’s hotel zone, this all-suite oceanfront resort combines classic sophistication with contemporary comfort, offering panoramic views, impeccable service, and a serene ambience that feels both grand and personal.

 ![](/images/hotels/fiestacoral/fiestacoral1.jpg)